Xilinx/XRT/src/runtime_src/doc/toc/hm.rst

      - **Max Shared Host Memory**: The maximum host memory supported by the platform.
      - **Shared Host Memory**: The host memory specified for this card (by ``xbutil configure --host-mem``)

-Assuming the platform supported maximum host memory is 16GB, the following output will be observed when the card is configured for 4GB host memory.
+Assuming the platform supported maximum host memory is 16GB, the following output will be observed when the card is configured for 1GB host memory, no xclbin loaded.

 .. code-block:: bash